rjdkmr/gmx_clusterByFeatures/docs/commands/holefeatures.rst

 ``-o output.xvg``, ``--output output.xvg``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Name of output file containing radius as function of time at each axis points.
-This file can be used as features file for clustersing.
+This file can be used as features file for clustering.
 This file can be
 also used to plot radius vs time with external plotting program.

 The file name should end with xvg extension, which is recognized by